 In October 2000, the Company sold its Prostatron business to Urologix.
 See Item 4, "Information on the Company."
 Historically the Company has derived a significant proportion of net sales of medical devices and net sales of spare parts, supplies and services from its Prostatron business.
 Following the sale of the Prostatron business, the Company continued to generate revenues from the manufacturing and distribution of Prostatron units and disposable parts on behalf of Urologix under the Supply Agreement and the Distribution Agreement, although significantly less than before the sale.
-Revenues from sales under the Supply Agreement and the Distribution, or approximately 10% of total revenues, in 2002, further decreasing in 2003 to €0.4 million or approximately 2% of total revenues and in 2004, to €0.2 million or approximately 1% of total revenues.
-The Supply Agreement terminated in 2003.
+Revenues from sales under the Supply Agreement and the Distribution Agreement represented €0.4 million or approximately 2% of total revenues in 2003, €0.2 million or approximately 1% of total revenues in 2004, and €46 thousand in 2005.
+The Supply Agreement terminated in 2003 and subsequent revenue was derived from outstanding deliverables under the agreement.